-While feeding on your dog’s blood ticks can pass a number of very dangerous diseases on to your pet.
-Some of the most common include:
+While feeding on your dog's blood, ticks can pass a number of dangerous diseases:

 - Lyme Disease